Active Research System

 1

-The full human arc — centering every person in the chain: those who design the machines, build them, train them, use them, and are left to live with what they leave behind.
+The full HUMAN arc Humans are not machines.
+Humans build machines.
+We center every person in the chain: those who design the machines, build them, train them, use them, and are left to live with what they leave behind.
 Technology does not exist outside of human hands and human consequences — and a caring technological future accounts for every person in that chain, not just the ones at the top of it.

 2

-Caring technologies — designing AI and tech systems that include the voices of diverse people and center human wellbeing across the full spectrum of human experience.
+CARE-centered Humans CARE.
+Machines do not CARE.
+Humans must design technology from a perspective of human empathy, consideration, and community by including the voices of diverse people and centering human wellbeing across the full spectrum of human experience.

 3

-Challenging bias — naming and dismantling the structural inequities baked into technological systems, datasets, and design choices.
+Challenging bias Technology is not neutral.
+We must name and dismantle the structural inequities baked into technological systems, datasets, and design choices.

 4

-Underamplified histories — uncovering and sharing the contributions of those whose work has been erased, credited to others, or never recorded at all.
+Underamplified histories Not all stories are amplified and shared.
+We uncover and share the contributions of those whose work has been erased, credited to others, or never recorded at all.

 5

-Equitable futures — building toward a technology landscape where diverse voices don't just contribute, but shape the direction — one carebot at a time.
+Equitable futures Agency, Power, and Access.
+We must build a technology landscape where diverse voices don't just contribute, but shape the direction — one carebot at a time.

 6